joe-engalan/VMKata/README.md

 TODO:

 Add products
-- Add coins
-Keep track of coins
 Add a coin bank for making change
-Add a coin slot for accepting coins
+-- Add a coin slot for accepting coins
-Add a coin return for rejected coins and returned coins Accept valid coins
+Add a coin return for rejected coins and returned coins -- Accept valid coins
 Reject invalid coins
 Valid coins go into the coin slot
 Invalid coins go into the coin return
-Coin types shouldn't know their value
 Refactor CoinCollection to use a collection like a map?

 Done

+Add coins
+Keep track of coins
+Coin types shouldn't know their value